cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 2. Carryover.
 3. Combining Shape/Carryover.
 4. Full Form of MMM Model.
-5. Simulated data and comparing to ground truth.
+5. Simulated data and compared to ground truth.
 6. Calculating ROAS / mROAS.
-7. Optimizaing marketing budget.
+7. Optimizing marketing budget.
-8. Extra: Online Optimization

 The paper goes on to discuss a few more interesting points 8) effect of priors 9) effect of sample size 10) application to real dataset.